RMABeaufort/RMABeaufort/README.md

 ## ***About Me*** ✌️

-> I'm a student at Western Governors University (WGU) with a passion for technology, accessibility, and inclusive innovation.
-My top skills include **HTML**, **C#**, **CSS**, and **Python**—I’m always learning and striving to grow my abilities.
+> I'm a self-taught UX designer with a passion for technology, accessibility, and inclusive innovation.
+My top skills include **Figma**,**HTML**, **C#**, **CSS**, and **Python**—I’m always learning and striving to grow my abilities.
 Additionally, I am a literary editor with a background in teaching ESL students and working with creatives at all walks of the writing process.
 ## ***Skills*** 💻

 - **Languages:** HTML, C#, CSS